 Scher had trouble selling tickets at first, and also had a hard time convincing people that Monk would even be there.
 After navigating the peaks and valleys along the way, the concert proceeded and even sold out.

 Impulse!
-Records have unveiled the previously unreleased recording in its entirety, set for release on July 31 on DSPs, CD, and vinyl.
+Records have unveiled the previously unreleased recording in its entirety, out now on DSPs, CD, and vinyl.
 Through happenstance, the concert was recorded by a Palo Alto High School janitor whose identity still remains unknown to this day.
 But the janitor gave the tape to Scher who preserved it for over 50 years.

 “It was a total pleasure,” spoke Scher of the event.
 “There was nothing odd.
 I loved Monk, I loved his music, and I loved producing.
 It was great seeing Monk dancing around the stage and then coming back to the piano when it was the right time.
 There was zero drama.”